Welcome to my blog

 New Ransomware Attack Alert: BadRabbit

 A new strain of ransomware called BadRabbit is spreading through Eastern Europe.
 Likely created by the same authors as the Petya/Not Petya ransomware outbreak in June, BadRabbit ransomware uses a website to drop a fake Flash update and then drops its payload.
-Bad Rabbit Lock Screen Countries we know to be impacted so far are Russia, Ukraine, Turkey, Bulgaria, and Germany, with attacks centered on targets as wide-ranging as infrastructure, transportation, and media outlets.
-It is unknown at this time whether the attack will continue to spread, but it does...
+The malware is targeting users who visit compromised websites, exploiting vulnerabilities in Adobe Flash to gain access to their systems.

 With iOS11, Freeing Up Space on your iPhone is Easier

-Apple’s listened to feedback and now offers a quick way to free up space on your iPhone or iPad via iOS 11.
-Apple’s latest software release iOS 11, available for download via the App Store on your iPhone or iPad, offers a quick way to free up space now on your iPhone or iPad via suggested options.
-You can find these suggestions via the Settings app (black gears on gray background icon).
-To use the space saving options, open the Settings app and scroll down to General.
-Click on General...
+Apple's latest software release, iOS 11, is available for download via the App Store on your iPhone or iPad.
+Once installed, it offers a quick way to free up space now on your iPhone or iPad via suggested options.
+You can find these suggestions by navigating to the Settings app (black gears on gray background icon), where you'll be presented with easy-to-follow recommendations to help declutter your device.

 Creating your own Control Center

-With iOS11 now on your iPhone or iPad, the latest revision to the control center allows you to customize which items are shown and all the controls have been consolidated onto a single screen, the controls are also grouped and organized, here is how to hit the ground running with the new control center.
-The default controls are now , Flight Mode, Mobile data, WIFI, Bluetooth, Music, Screen Lock, Do not disturb brightness , Volume, Screen Mirroring, Torch, timer, Calculator, and the Camera.
-For myself Screen Mirroring, Mobile Data, and...
+With iOS11 now on your iPhone or iPad, the latest revision to the control center allows you to customize which items are shown and all the controls have been consolidated onto a single screen.
+The controls are also grouped and organized for easier navigation.
+Here is how to hit the ground running with the new control center: simply access it by swiping down from the top right corner of your screen, then explore the various options and settings to tailor it to your needs.

 Apple Opening Up Ecosystem to Allow Third-Party Development Offers New Growth Potential

-While initially it made sense for Apple to keep strong limitations on third-party access, the company has moved towards relaxing standards in the past year and open up platform for third-party development.
-Apple is known for having stricter standards than other companies and associated software platforms, both for security reasons and maintaining the company’s standards for product development.
+Apple is known for having stricter standards than other companies and associated software platforms, both for security reasons and maintaining the company's standards for product development.
+This approach has been a hallmark of Apple's philosophy since its inception.
 However, in recent years, the company has opened up its platform and ecosystem increasingly to third-party developers while still maintaining high standards.
-HomeKit Integration At its most recent WWDC event this past...

 Apple Watch Series 3